MyersResearchGroup/iBioSim/README.md

     * Project: ```iBioSim```
     * Main class: ```frontend.main.Gui```
   * Set the Environment tab to the following information:
-    * Create 2 variable with the corresponding value:
+    * Create 2 variables with the corresponding value:
       * BIOSIM: full path to your iBioSim project
       * PATH: append your copy of iBioSim bin directory to whatever existing PATH already supplied to the value of this variable.
   * All run configurations are complete.
 Make sure to apply all your changes.